ZILtoid1991/newxml/README.md

 # To do list

 * Implement missing DOM functions.
+Basic DTD and internal entities now work.
 * Improve error handling.
 (Currently it doesn't seem to work well with the DOM parser for some reason)
 * Write even more testcases.
-* gather input on library and adjust things accordingly.
+* Gather input on library and adjust things accordingly.
+* Implement namespace URI handling (currently it's unimplemented with many supporting functions potentially broken).